dashaw/mle_prep/theory/hundred_page_ml/README.md

 can be straight, or curved, or it can have a complex form, or it can be a superposition of some geometrical figures.

-In practice, there are two other essential dierentiators of learning algorithms to consider: speed of model building and prediction processing time.
+In practice, there are two other essential differentiators of learning algorithms to consider: speed of model building and prediction processing time.
 In many practical cases, you would prefer a learning algorithm that builds a less accurate model fast.
 Additionally, you might prefer a less accurate model that is much quicker at making predictions.